aws/aws-advanced-jdbc-wrapper/examples/SpringHibernateBalancedReaderOneDataSourceExample/CUSTOM_ANNOTATIONS.md

 ### Connection String Configuration

-The datasource is configured with the AWS JDBC Driver's Read/Write Splitting Plugin:
+The datasource is configured with the AWS Advanced JDBC Wrapper's Read/Write Splitting Plugin:

 ```yaml
 spring: